nmaciasc/nspanel_US_NMC/README.md

 This version includes some different incons from the ones on the original repo.

+You will find the parts you need to replace by only searching "#Change ME" inside the yaml file.

 ## HMI Screenshots
 ![Home screen](screenshot-home.jpeg)
 ![Home screen2](screenshot-home2.jpeg)